 You can get this document on audio CD, in large print, and various other formats by contacting us at the address below.
 In addition, contact the address below for information on language translations, additional copies, or to arrange for an officer to meet with you to explain any areas of the publication that you would like clarified.

-Contact us at Suzy Douglas, Acting Chief Finance Officer, Financial Services, Council Headquarters, Newtown St Boswells Melrose TD6 0SA Tel: 01835 825881 Fax: 01835 825011 or email: sdouglas@scotborders.gov.uk
+Contact us at Suzy Douglas, Director of Finance and Procurement, Financial Services, Council Headquarters, Newtown St Boswells Melrose TD6 0SA Tel: 01835 825881 Fax: 01835 825011 or email: sdouglas@scotborders.gov.uk